stolostron/rhacm-docs/manage_cluster/bare_assets.md

 * Access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster to connect to the bare metal asset.

 * A configured bare metal asset, and log in credentials with the required permissions to log in and manage it.

-* Login credentials for your bare metal asset, which include the following items for the asset that are provided by your administrator:
+  **Note:** Login credentials for your bare metal asset include the following items for the asset that are provided by your administrator:
-  * User name
+    * user name
-  * Password
+    * password
     * Baseboard Management Controller Address
-  * Boot NIC MAC address
+    * boot NIC MAC address

 ## Creating your bare metal asset with the Red Hat Advanced Cluster Management for Kubernetes console